mhmdiamd/mhmdiamd/README.md

 ## About Me
 - 👋 Hi, I’m @mhmdiamd
-- 👀 I’m interested in Web Developer, but i still learn anything what makes me happy lmao
+- 👀 I’m interested in Software Enginnering, but i still learn anything what makes me happy lmao
 - 🌱 I’m currently learning emmm.. it's secret maybe
 - 💞️ I’m looking to collaborate on everyone who have same enthusiast on me, so yaa ,,,
 - 📫 email : darmawanilham34@gmail.com